 Add a payment page to the end of your survey and accept payments through Stripe.
-You can either assign prices to a question, or charge a fixed price for your entire survey.
+You can either assign prices to a single question, or charge a fixed price for your entire survey.

 Connecting to Stripe

 Stripe is a third-party payment processor that lets you securely accept and manage payments online.
 You'll need to connect a Stripe account to accept payments in SurveyMonkey.
+Only the survey owner can connect their stripe account.
+You can't connect a Stripe account to surveys that are shared with you.

 To connect to Stripe: